Kamut Flour Bread Recipe

 Instructions

-- Add the biga to the mixture and vigorously mix it by squeezing, stretching and folding until completely mixed in, about 3 to 4 minutes.
+- Add the biga to the mixture and vigorously mix it by squeezing, stretching, and folding until thoroughly mixed in, about 3 to 4 minutes.
 Cover and let rest for 20 minutes.

 - Fold the dough by stretching and turning it 6 to 8 times every 20 minutes for 80 minutes.